Marian (aka Azure11) has been working as a professional artist since 2006 and has sold over 600 paintings in that time.

-As an abstract artist, a lot of the paintings I create use a texture base on the canvas before I start painting.
-This painting texture can be added in pretty much any thickness to give the impression that either you have used an impasto paint technique or else just to build an almost 3 dimensional base to your paintings.
+As an abstract artist, a lot of the paintings I create use a textured base on the canvas before I start painting.
+This painting texture can be added in pretty much any thickness to give the impression that you have used an impasto paint technique or else just to build an almost 3-dimensional base to your paintings.

-In abstract art in particular texture is useful underneath the painting so that you can bring out different colours and show all the layers of paint. if you look at a lot of abstract paintings in hotels for example, you will see that they may have a textured base.
+In abstract art, a particular texture is useful underneath the painting so that you can bring out different colours and show all the layers of paint.
+If you look at a lot of abstract paintings in hotels, for example, you will see that they may have a textured base.

-In this article I will tell you how to make your own texture for your paintings using ingredients that are much cheaper than the texture that you can buy in the shops (and also much more effective).
+In this article, I will tell you how to make your own texture for your paintings using ingredients that are much cheaper than the texture that you can buy in the shops (and also much more effective).
 This texture can also be used much more thickly than commercially available texture pastes, etc.

 Creating Your Own Texture

-So I have come up with my own recipe for a texture base that adds a great amount of definition to my abstract art.
-It is made from materials that you can get from a hardware store and that cost a lot less than buying readymade texture from an art shop.
+So I have come up with my own recipe for a textured base that adds a great amount of definition to my abstract art.
+It is made from materials that you can get from a hardware store and that cost a lot less than buying ready-made texture from an art shop.

 Stucco is not a particularly flexible medium and so that is why you need to add the PVA to the mix so that it allows it the flexibility to be used on stretch canvas as well as giving it extra adherence to the canvas.